benjamshu/langdev/README.md

 ## description

-THE LANGUAGE is a linguistic project to create a fictitious language not bound to any geographic region or culture.
-See [home.benjam.xyz/langdev](http://home.benjam.xyz/langdev) for more human-readable information.
+~~THE LANGUAGE is a linguistic project to create a fictitious language not bound to any geographic region or culture.
+See [home.benjam.xyz/langdev](http://home.benjam.xyz/langdev) for more human-readable information.~~ This is now outdated!
+Documentation is FORTHCOMING, promise; you can get ahold of me at [@literallybenjam](http://twitter.com/literallybenjam) if you need info before then.

 The !DEPRECIATED! folder contains previous language attempts and information that is no longer relevant.
 The !DATA! folder contains tools and computer-data.
 The remaining folders contain information pertaining to THE LANGUAGE proper.